vmware-archive/newrelic_pivotal_agent/README.md

 This procedure installs the following plugins:

 * **RabbitMQ**: Allows you to gather metrics for a RabbitMQ server and display them in your New Relic dashboard.
+* **vFabric Web Server**: Allows you to gather metrics for vFabric Web Server(VFWS) and display them in yoru New Relic dashboard.

 ## Before You Begin